Skip to main content

 Customer sees: "It's Tuesday.
 We open at 9am sharp."

-You can also just write naturally — the engine puts a context block at the top of every prompt, so Claude already knows the date and time without you needing to reference variables explicitly.
+You can also just write naturally — the engine puts a context block at the top of every prompt, so the agent already knows the date and time without you needing to reference variables explicitly.
 Variables are for when you want to phrase something precisely.

 Promotions, campaigns, special events